Ridhaa9A/data-analyst-portfolio/README.md

 # Ridhaa Ahmed – Data Analyst Portfolio

 Welcome to my Data Analyst portfolio!
-This repository showcases my skills in data cleaning, analysis, and visualization using Python and real-world datasets.
+This repository showcases my skills in data cleaning, analysis, and visualisation using Python and real-world datasets.
 It highlights projects I’ve completed to practice and demonstrate my analytical capabilities.

 ---